Back to Library

 Normal Molting

 All birds go through molts — periods when old feathers are shed and replaced by new ones.
-Cockatiels, budgies, and parrots typically molt once or twice a year.
+Cockatiels, budgies, and parrots typically molt once or twice a year (AAV Basic Care for Companion Birds, 2019).
 During a normal molt, you'll see loose feathers in the cage and the bird may look slightly patchy for a few weeks.
 New pin feathers (small, sheathed, dark quill-like structures) grow in to replace them.

 Normal molting: bird remains active, eats normally, and skin beneath the feather loss looks healthy.